Arts & Sciences Mathematics

 Restrictions

-Students with previous credit in any calculus course (that is, MATH 104 or MATH 106, MATH 107, or MATH 208 or their honors versions) may not register for or earn credit toward their degree with any math course numbered below 104 unless given permission by the math department advisor.
+Students with previous credit in any calculus course (that is, MATH 104 or MATH 106, MATH 107, or MATH 208 or their honors versions) may not register for or earn credit toward their degree with any math course numbered below MATH 104 unless given permission by the math department advisor.
 All special topics, independent study, seminar, and reading courses require permission of the instructor before registering, and these courses do not count toward the major requirements unless approved by the advisor.

 Requirements for Minor Offered by Department